 Deadlines are fun!
 They keep us on our toes.
-But what happens when you can’t find a piece of work you did a few years ago, that would save you a whole load of time - but you just can’t find it, buried amongst old folders and files in your Mac?!
+But what happens when you can’t find a piece of work you did a few years ago, that would save you a whole load of time — but you just can’t find it, buried amongst old folders and files in your Mac?!
 Instead of working to hit your deadline, you’re stuck looking for a file.
 Isn’t that ridiculous?
 The following tips are meant to help you build a smart file organization routine, so you never run into the problem again.

 Best practices for organizing files on your Mac

 We so often throw everything into separate locations and pray we can find it when needed, taking a hit-and-hope approach.
 That method has never worked for the New York Yankees, so it’s likely to leave you striking out too.
 If only there were a way to arrange folders and find files faster.
 An efficient, proven system to avoid all the wasted time, stress and extra effort.